Find Affordable College Courses

 Hartford, CT

-Trinity College did quite well in this year’s ranking of the most popular places for psychology students to get a bachelor’s degree.
-It came in at #10 on the list.
-Trinity Bantams is a small private not-for-profit school located in the medium-sized city of Hartford.
+Trinity College came in at #10 in this year’s edition of the Most Popular Psychology Bachelor’s Degree Schools in Connecticut ranking.
+Trinity Bantams is a small private not-for-profit school located in the city of Hartford.

 About 77% of the students majoring in psychology at the school are women while 23% are male.